 Check Aeron price on Amazon →

 Verdict: The Gesture is the better shared or multi-posture chair — its arms and one-size-fits-most frame handle anything from spreadsheet marathons to phone-in-lap scrolling.
 The Aeron is the better personal chair for someone who runs warm and can pick their exact size.
 Hot room: Aeron.
-Every other tiebreak: Gesture, which is also our overall winner in the best ergonomic office chair rankings.
+Every other tiebreak: Gesture, which is also our overall winner in the best ergonomic office chair rankings — see our dedicated Steelcase Gesture review for the full arm-mechanism and spec breakdown.
+One Gesture-only trick the Aeron’s mesh can’t match: Steelcase offers it in genuine leather (from ~$2,075) — it leads our best leather office chair guide as the rare real-hide chair on a frame warrantied to outlast the upholstery.

 Round 2: Steelcase Leap V2 vs Herman Miller Embody